 Why Is My Beagle So Hyper?
 [TIPS FOR CALIMG DOWN]

 Beagles have a lot of energy and enjoy space to run and play.
 They were bred as hunting hounds.
-This means they are built for chasing, catching, and other athletic activity.
+This means they are built for chasing, catching, and other athletic activities.

 Beagles have a signature look, with adorable eyes, floppy ears, and soft facial features.
 Well, all this cuteness comes with a personality to match.